ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUIDv3 values are created by computing an MD5 {{RFC1321}}
-hash over a given namespace value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
+hash over a given namespace value concatenated with the desired name value after both have been converted to a canonical sequence of octets, as defined by the standards or conventions of its namespace, in network byte order.
 This MD5 value is then used to populate all 128 bits of the UUID layout.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}.